 Another point is that the 'logic' of metaphysics and mystical traditions is in primes, not integers, so a person could say that prime numbers are the math progression of those sciences, and allow a person to both learn accurately, extrapolate, and spot errors or 'ignore accurately'.

-That is done today by first translating 'element a' of 'science b' to a number by giving it an arbitrary mathematical term in the binary code of computers.
+Representing scientific elements or other aspects of a science is done today by first translating 'element a' of 'science b' to a number by giving it an arbitrary mathematical term in the binary code of computers.

-For example if you want to use the concept of hydrogen on a computer you would start with the word hydrogen, or some variation, then give that word a representative symbol in computer code.
+For example if you want to use the concept of hydrogen on a computer you would start with the word hydrogen, or some variation, then give that word a representative symbol in arbitrary computer code.
 In fact everything in computer code is first filtered through a written language, so it would be done automatically.

 But if hydrogen were known to have a certain position in a natural progression, around which there was a logical framework, then instead of translating

 a) object to b) word to c) arbitrary value, a person could use the actual numerical value of hydrogen, for example

 a) object to b) actual value within the specific science being developed.

 Then using the corresponding number pattern the science could be developed 'accurately' as long as it is first defined properly.
 So 'developing' the foundation of a science would be easy, and mastering it within a network would be easy.

 What would be next?

 This page mentions math as a language that is useful for unifying sciences, but in fact there are many disciplines that various cultures develop to provide a connection between their sciences.
 Another interesting one, besides math, is syllables in Tibetan studies.
 When Tibet was fairly independent they developed an unusual science of syllables which became a field of study connecting other of their arcane sciences.
 Anagariko Govinda was one of the few outsiders to record some of that science.